Brandon once suffered from a termite pandemic and tried many methods until some worked. He now shares his experience on eradicating them.

 - Look around for mud trails as well.
 Termites usually leave mud trails and fallen wings behind.
 If you notice any of these problems, then you've got yourself a termite infestation.

 Treatment is most effective if you find out all their hiding spots together.
 Target all of the colonies at once.

-Now that we've spotted the termites' main hideout(s) in and around your home, the next thing to do would be exterminate them.
+Now that we've spotted the termites' main hideout(s) in and around your home, the next thing to do would be to exterminate them.
 Let's take a look at how you could do this, naturally and organically.

-Set up some Cardboard Traps
+Step 2: Set Up Some Cardboard Traps

 Termites love the cellulose that's found in wood, paper, and cardboard.
 So, if you want to prevent them from getting onto your furniture and other valuables, you should create this delicious distraction for them.

-- Get some cardboard and paper -- around 4–5 sheets of cardboard should do the trick.
+- Get some cardboard and paper - around 4–5 sheets of cardboard should do the trick.

 - Next, wet them up and stack them above one another.

 - Now that they're soaked, place them near the spots where you found most of the termites.